OriginalKnowles/retrofreshtrailers/README.txt

 3. Run file with Alt-Shift-F10
 4. Right click on "index.html" in main directory and select "Open in Browser"

+For the last built version just open the "index.html" file in your browser.

+Alternatively to run launch the site from the command line type: python entertainment_center.py and the generated page will appear in your default browser.

 That's It !

-Alternatively for the last built version just open the "index.html" file in your browser.

 NOTES: